sachmilan/mvc/README.md

 - It will make the hectic life of today's human a bit easy.
 Thus giving them a siegh of relief, as they it will give them easy and free access to blogs.

--Java script and Jquery were totally new to me, so I learned them and used them in a way which enhances my understanding of them.
+-Java script was totally new to me, so I learned it and used them in a way which enhances my understanding of it.

 ## Table of Contents